 - brainmask.mgz : skull-stripped volume primarily used for troubleshooting

 - wm.mgz : white matter mask also used for troubleshooting

-- aseg.mgz : subcortical segmentation loaded with its corresponding color table and at a low opacity.
+aseg.mgz : subcortical segmentation loaded with its corresponding color table and at a low opacity.
 For more information on the subcortical segmentation, see here.

 - The flag -f is used to load surfaces

 white & pial surfaces are loaded for each hemisphere & with color indicated by 'edgecolor'